BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/01/index.md

 }
 ```

+In our classes, we start younger students (ages 8-11) with block-based coding and eventually graduate them to text-based coding as they gain experience.

-If you're having trouble deciding which one to choose, we recommend starting with blocks.
-You can always transition to text-based code in the middle of the project, if you choose to do so.
+If you're having trouble deciding which one to choose, we recommend starting with block-based to ease into the coding.
+You can always change to text-based code in the middle of the project (if you choose to do so).

 #### Set Your Coding Style

-Once you've decided on your coding style, make sure to configure your learning portal so that you are able to view the correct content.
+Once you've decided on your coding style, make sure to configure your learning portal so that you are able to view the correct instructions.
 Follow the steps below.

 ##### 1. Click on the gear icon on the top right